-Price Elasticity and Beyond: The Determinants of Residential Electricity Consumption in New York
+Price Elasticity and Beyond: A Three-Dimensional Analysis of the Residential Electricity Market in New York

 Date Written: June 2, 2021